-Federal Parent PLUS Loan (for parents of Dependent Undergraduate Students)
+Federal Direct Parent PLUS Loan (for parents of Dependent Undergraduate Students)

-A parent with an adverse credit history may still borrow a PLUS Loan if the parent gets an endorser with an acceptable credit history.
-An endorser is a co-signer who agrees to repay the PLUS Loan if the parent does not repay the loan.
+A parent with an adverse credit history may still borrow a Direct PLUS Loan if the parent gets an endorser/co-signer with an acceptable credit history.
 The endorser cannot be the student.

 In some cases, the parent may be able to obtain a Direct PLUS Loan if the parent can document that there are extenuating circumstances related to the adverse credit history.

 Additional Student Loan Eligibility if Direct PLUS Loan is denied

 If the parent is denied a Direct PLUS Loan, the student may request additional unsubsidized student loan funds.
 The amount of additional loan eligibility will vary, based on the student’s classification and previous student loan borrowing history, but cannot exceed the following limits: